holderbaum-io/holderbaum-io-website-old/content/skills/Agile.md

 index: 1
 ---

-I love pairing and any form of social interaction.
-Working as a **coach and mentor** gives me a lot of pleasure and I really enjoy teaching things I’ve learned.
-I spend a lot of time with **continuously delivering** high-level software systems and low-level embedded systems using **test-first methodologies**.
+I spend my time **continuously delivering** software and hardware systems using **test-first methodologies**.
+Working in close collaboration with fellow developers, designers, business analysts and product owners through **pairing** and **on-site teamwork** is a necessity to successfully realize a product vision.